 2. It lets you sell a wide range of products

 With dropshipping, you can really sell anything you like, really.
 A huge number of dropshipping suppliers are available to supply you with a vast number of products — giving you a lot of flexibility regarding the niche you want to dropship in.

 By contrast, if you’re making your own products — or sourcing them via local suppliers — you may find it more difficult to operate in some niches, or to give your customers as wide a range of products to choose from.

 Working with a dropshiping supplier is usually a simple case of connecting their dropshipping app to your ecommerce platform.
 Popular apps for selling household goods include DSers and Spocket; alternatively, you can use print-on-demand services like Printful or Printify to sell your own customized printed products.

 3. It lets you run a business from anywhere

-You don’t need to worry about sorting out a physical location for your business to operate from — something that can take a lot of time and cost a lot of money.
+You don’t need to worry about finding a physical location for your business to operate from — something that can take a lot of time and cost a lot of money.

 A commute to work can end up as thing of the past too!